amaximus/ematrica_hu/info.md

 This has been developed for Raspbian/Debian OS, however if the needed OS packages are available for your OS, most probably it will work on that OS as well.

-OS packages needed for this component to work are `chromium-browser` and `chromium-chromedriver`.
+OS packages needed for this component to work are `chromium` and `chromium-driver`.

 Since there is no public API to use for querying valid highway stickers, python module `selenium` is also required.
 It is specified as requirement in the manifest file, but if it doesn't get installed automatically, install it manually.